2025 Darwin City Council election

 The 2025 Darwin City Council election was held on 23 August 2025 to elect a lord mayor and twelve councillors to the City of Darwin.
 The election was part of the local government elections held throughout the Northern Territory.

 In a field of thirteen candidates, Peter Styles defeated incumbent mayor Kon Vatskalis.
-As of 7 September 2025, Vatskalis has not conceded to Styles, claiming electoral fraud.
+Vatskalis did not concede to Styles, claiming electoral fraud.